Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 I'm very friendly pretty much all the time so don't be afraid to say hello and chill I don't bite...
 Most of the time >:3

+I love music, and of course video games and I may or may not love me my coffee and energy drinks

+Ask me about my cos and ocs to watch me geek out hardcore

 !!!SOMETHINGS TO NOTE!!!

 Its very rare I ERP so please don't ask